 APPROVAL OF THE PREMISES

-Upon approval of findings of the inspection to manufacture, distribute, to operate as Wholesalers or Retailers of medical product, Rwanda FDA shall notify the applicant the decision based on the findings of the inspections.
+Upon approval of findings of the inspection to manufacture, distribute, to operate as wholesalers or retailers of medical products, Rwanda FDA shall notify the applicant the decision based on the findings of the inspections.

 In case of compliance to the premise licensing requirements, the operational license shall be granted to the applicant.
 In case of non-compliances to the premise licensing requirements, a feedback letter with corrective actions shall be issued to the applicant.

-1.2.2.1 MEDICAL PRODUCTS MANUFACTURING FACILITY
+2.2.2.1 MEDICAL PRODUCTS MANUFACTURING FACILITY